The Genetics Game

 It is important to note that the research reported in this paper was funded by the US Fish & Wildlife Service (Chris Servheen in particular) and authored by the Interagency Grizzly Bear Study Team (IGBST), along with some researchers they invited to participate.
 None of these players can lay claim to impartiality at this point in time, especially when it comes to the agenda of removing ESA protections for Yellowstone’s grizzlies.
 And all have fought tooth and nail to maintain a monopoly over the Yellowstone grizzly bear data.

 So, a few key results from this recent genetic research: This paper claims that the genetically effective size of the Yellowstone grizzly bear population (denoted Ne) increased 4.5-fold between roughly 1980 and 2007.
 Put simply, Ne is a subset of the total population (denoted N) contributing genetic material through reproduction.
 According to this research, Ne increased from 100 to 450 during an approximate 27-year period.
 The authors also calculated the ratio of Ne to N for the Yellowstone population, and came up with 0.42 to 0.66, which is substantially higher than ratios calculated for other bear populations or from other data (other results, at least the point estimates, have ranged from 0.04 to 0.27).
 So they came in more than twice as high.
 Which, according to them, suggested that the estimate of N that they were using was too low.
 In fact, the estimate they were using (roughly N = 600-750) was based on the Chao2 method, which is known to produce low estimates of total population size compared to another method (mark-resight) which produces estimates roughly 1.5-times higher (around 1100; see The Numbers Game).
 So they interpreted their results as not only suggesting a 4.5-fold population increase since 1980, but also as being supportive of the higher mark-resight population estimate.
-All of which is clearly supportive of a pending move by the USFWS to remove ESA protections for Yellowstone’s grizzlies.
+All of which is clearly supportive of the recent move by the USFWS to remove ESA protections for Yellowstone’s grizzlies.

 Confused?
 Trust Us